-If you can show people how they will be able to get their work done more efficiently in Sales Cloud, for example, then they’re more likely to adopt it into their workflow.
-You may also want to consider creating a short video that demonstrates how Salesforce can help users be more successful.
+If you can show people how they can get their work done more efficiently in Sales Cloud, they’re more likely to adopt it into their workflow.
+You may also consider creating a short video demonstrating how Salesforce can help users be more successful.

 Consider a variety of communication channels with your end-users.
 Your communication strategy can include Salesforce Chatter, Slack, or email.
 You can also recruit some internal Salesforce Champions to help with your overall adoption strategy.

 If you’ve been having trouble getting people on board with using Salesforce, it may be because your team is not currently seeing its value.
 One way to break this cycle is by ensuring that all users have access to good data.
 This means taking the time to clean up and consolidate your data before importing it into Salesforce and identifying various subject matter experts within your organization who can help review the records they’re most familiar with to ensure that the data is accurate, updated, and clean.

 With good data, users will be more likely to trust and leverage the system in their day-to-day workflow.

 One of the most important things you can do as a Salesforce Admin is to provide ongoing end-user support.
 This includes providing training (both initial and ongoing), as well as guidance on how to use Salesforce within their current workflows best.
 You can also establish a set of best practices that users can follow to ensure they get the most out of the system.